Composition-driven magnetic anisotropy and spin polarization in Mn$_2$Ru$_{1-x}$Ga Heusler alloy: Introduction

 The Mn$_2$RuGa system serves as a prototypical example among Heusler compounds, combining ferrimagnetic order with half-metallic behavior.
 Its structure includes two Mn sublattices occupying Wyckoff positions 4a and 4c, which are antiferromagnetically coupled.
 The imbalance between their local moments enables tunable net magnetization, with complete magnetic compensation achievable at specific Ru concentrations~\cite{betto2015}.
 Experimental investigations on Mn$_2$Ru$_{1-x_p}$Ga thin films deposited on MgO(100) substrates with varying Ru content ($x_p p$ with $p = 0, \dots, 12$.
 To accommodate this range of Ru concentrations, the simulation cell was expanded threefold along the $z$-axis, resulting in a 48-atom supercell containing 12 Ru atoms at full occupancy ($x_p$=0 $\Leftrightarrow$ $p$=0), which corresponds to 100\% Ru content.
+This supercell size represents a compromise between computational cost and configurational sampling, enabling the description of multiple Ru concentrations while capturing diverse local atomic environments.
+Within the present high-throughput and statistical framework, finite-size effects are expected to be smaller than the intrinsic configurational variability included in the Boltzmann-weighted analysis.
 Starting from the full Mn$_2$RuGa structure, Ru atoms were progressively removed one by one to explore reduced compositions.
-We also assume that the local crystal structure of Mn$_2$RuGa remains unchanged, meaning that atomic substitutions between different species are not allowed.
+We also assume that the local crystal structure of Mn$_2$RuGa remains unchanged, meaning that atomic substitutions between different species are not allowed, which implies that substitutional disorder is not explicitly considered.
+A fully random treatment would require substantially larger configurational sampling and is therefore beyond the scope of the present study.
 The removal of Ru atoms creates vacancies that permit various atomic rearrangements, as the remaining Ru atoms can occupy any of the 12 available lattice sites.
 For a fixed number of vacancies $p$, the number of possible configurations corresponds to the binomial coefficient $C(12,p)$=$12!/p!(12-p)!$, where $p=0$ represents the fully ordered structure~(no Ru atoms removed) and $p = 12$ corresponds to complete Ru depletion.
 The number of distinct configurations for $p = 0$ to $p = 6$ are: 1, 12, 66, 220, 495, 792, and 924, respectively; for $p = 7$ to $p = 12$, the sequence mirrors this distribution, yielding a total of 4096 possible crystal structures.
 To reduce computational cost, we performed single--point self-consistent field~(SCF) energy calculations for all 4096 configurations.
 Symmetry--equivalent structures were identified by comparing their total SCF energies with a precision threshold of 1$\cdot$10$^{-3}$~eV.
 This filtering process reduced the number of inequivalent configurations to 603--a significantly more tractable set for scalar-relativistic~(SR) ionic optimization and fully-relativistic~(FR) calculations.

 All geometrical, electronic, and magnetic quantities in this work, unless explicitly stated otherwise, correspond to statistical averages over the different phases observed at each Ru concentration, $p$, weighted by their relative stabilities.
 The partition function $\mathcal{Z}_p$ is given by: